Before importing or adding patrons be sure to set up your patron categories.

 If the patron has restrictions on their account the tab will show the number and the description.

-- There are four kinds of restrictions:
+- There are at least four kinds of restrictions:

-Using the ‘Add manual restriction’ button you can add a restriction to the patron record from here.
+Using the ‘Add manual restriction’ link you can add a restriction to the patron record from here.
 This can be used for any type of restriction you need to put manually on a patron record.

-The overdues restrictions are automatically set when overdue notices are sent if you specified you wanted the patron restricted in the Overdue notice/status triggers tool.
+The overdues restrictions are automatically set when overdue notices are sent if you specified you wanted the patron restricted in the overdue notice/status triggers tool.

 This restriction will not be removed automatically when the overdue items are returned unless the AutoRemoveOverduesRestrictions system preference is set to ‘Do’.